Locations

 The Lucky Stars Trail is the first and only intermediate difficulty level trail in Richmond.
 Please keep an eye on the weather, and make sure you have secure footing every step of the way!
 1.5 miles of varying slopes and grades, this trail will surprise, challenge, and astound you!
 The trail will take you through upland and floodplain forests, along the cliffs of the reservoir, and through a wonderful wildflower meadow.
 Middlefork is a great place for year-round birding and wildlife observation.
 You will thank your lucky stars that this newest addition to the parks is here to explore!

-Thistlethwaite Falls is south of Springwood Park, and the parking lot is located directly across the street from the park entrance.
-From the top of the stairs, you will be able to view the overlook of the falls.
-Once at the bottom, you will have a full view of the falls, and access to the 0.5 mile out-and-back-trail!
-Keep an eye out for the deer and foxes sharing the trail with you.
-Please be aware of seasonal flooding as this trail is next to part of the west fork of the Whitewater River.
+Thistlethwaite Falls is located south of Springwood Park, with parking conveniently situated directly across the street from the park entrance.
+From the top of the stairs, you can enjoy a scenic overlook of the falls.
+At the base, you'll have a full view of the cascading waters and access to a 0.5-mile trail.
+This trail connects to the Cardinal Greenway, where you can continue onto the Beechwood Ridge Trail in Springwood Park.
+Along the way, keep an eye out for deer and foxes, which are frequent companions on the trail.
+Please note that the trail is situated near the west fork of the Whitewater River and may be subject to seasonal flooding.

 Originally established in 2013 by Al Gentry, the Heritage Trail is a paved, completely flat trail that is ADA accessible.
 The trail is a half-mile out-and-back making it a 1-mile journey.
 As you walk along, you will see two distinct ecosystems; forest to the south, and a riparian cliff along the north.
 Be sure to keep an eye on the sky!
 The Heritage Trail is a wonderful spot to see blue jays, woodpeckers, king fishers, and it is a regular fly-over for juvenile bald eagles making their way over to Middlefork Reservoir in the winter.
 If you are lucky, you may even see some butterflies and hummingbirds enjoying the wildflowers during the spring and summer!
 Work is always on-going to remove invasive species and promote native plants so that wildlife may thrive and be more present during your visits.